MySQL Monitoring Best Practices

 Get started with Datadog

-If you use AWS RDS (Aurora), enable Performance Insights.
+If you are using AWS RDS (Aurora), enable Performance Insights.

 Conclusion